 We sell our name brand and generic prescription products primarily through drug wholesalers and retail pharmacies.
-We recognize revenue from prescription product sales, net of sales discounts, chargebacks, and rebates.
+We recognize revenue from prescription product sales, net of sales discounts, chargebacks, and customer rebates.

 We accept returns of unsalable product from customers within a return period of six months prior to and up to 12 months following product expiration.
 Our prescription products currently have a shelf life of 24 months from the date of manufacture.
-As of January 1, 2015, we started estimating returns based on historical return rates and record actual product returns against this reserve as received.
+As of January 1, 2015, we started estimating returns based on historical return rates and recorded actual product returns against this reserve as received.
+Prior to January 1, 2015, we deferred the recognition of revenue on certain arrangements until the right of return no longer existed.

 We maintain various rebate programs in an effort to maintain a competitive position in the marketplace and to promote sales and customer loyalty.
-The consumer rebate program is designed to enable the end user to return a coupon to us.
+The consumer rebate program is designed to enable the end user to submit a coupon to us.
 If the coupon qualifies, we send a rebate check to the end user.
 We estimate the allowance for consumer rebates based on our experience and industry averages, which is reviewed, and adjusted if necessary, on a quarterly basis.